lbeckman314/writings/in_dream.md

-        come to give me my diploma before i've finished the courses. they hand it to me. i've yet to finish, I tell them. they look so disgusted, and take it back.
+        come to give me my diploma before i've finished the courses. they hand it to me. i've yet to finish, I tell them. they look disgusted, and take it back.

 Leave and two men in dark suits appear,
     come to take me away, humiliate